SYK-08/spark/README.md

 ## Configuration

-Please refer to the [Configuration Guide](https://spark.apache.org/docs/latest/configuration.html) in the online documentation for an overview on how to configure Spark.
+Please refer to the [Configuration Guide](https://spark.apache.org/docs/latest/configuration.html) in the online documentation for an overview of how to configure Spark.

 ## Contributing